 Besides presenting the main concepts, tools and activities of ACT, the 1st Synergy Conference has included experiences of Communities of Practice (CoP) and fostered dialogue about the benefits and challenges of using CoPs for collaborative action to improve gender equality in the European Research Area.
 The event included interactive sessions and participatory activities oriented to get to know existing and potential members of the ACT Communities of Practice across Europe.

-For more information see the Conference presentations, the video interviews and the full programme below.
+For more information read the highlights and see the Conference presentations, video interviews and full programme below.